Senate bargainers announce outline of gun violence agreement

 Given the bipartisan support, “there are no excuses for delay, and no reason why it should not quickly move through the Senate and the House,” he said.

-The agreement represents a lowest common denominator compromise on gun violence, not a complete sea change in Congress.
-It comes with lawmakers determined to show they are responding to voters' revulsion over Buffalo and Uvalde, but with Republicans still blocking more sweeping steps Democrats want.
+Still, the agreement represents a lowest common denominator compromise on gun violence, not a complete sea change in Congress.
+Lawmakers have demonstrated a newfound desire to move ahead after saying their constituents have shown a heightened desire for congressional action since Buffalo and Uvalde, but Republicans still oppose more sweeping steps that Democrats want.

 These include banning assault-style firearms such as the AR-15 style rifles used in Buffalo and Uvalde, or raising the legal age for buying them.
 AR-15s are popular and powerful semi-automatic weapons that can fire high-capacity magazines and have been used in many of the nation’s highest-profile slaughters in recent years.
 One of them, the killing of 49 people at the Pulse nightclub in Orlando, Florida, occurred six years ago Sunday.